BjornL1/to_the_list_gd2/README.md

 - As a Site User, I can move items between different lists so that I can increase flexibility of item management.
 - As a Site User, I can search and filter lists so that I can find lists based on specific search criteria.
+- USER STORY: Item updates in public lists, will not be implemented due to poor user intuitiveness.

 ### Design